 There are two types of epicanthoplasty procedures – medial epicanthoplasty, where the inner corner of the upper eyelid is corrected, and lateral epicanthoplasty that addresses the outer corner of the eyes.
 Both surgical techniques are available at Shens Clinic.
 Here we will focus mostly on the medial epicanthoplasty procedure.

 Epicanthic fold is a skin fold that comes down across the inner angle of the upper eyelid.
 It makes the eyes appear smaller and slanted.
 Such a fold of skin is often observed in individuals of Asian descent.
 The characteristic features of epicanthal folds include:

-The procedure that is taken to elongate the inner corner is often dependent on proportions between the eyelid and the space between the eyes.
-The space is often wider than the width of the eye.
+The procedure is commonly carried out to elongate the palpebral fissure, which is often dependent on proportions between the eyelid and space between the eyes.
+The elliptic space is often wider than the width of the eye.
 The aesthetic ratio is universally accepted as an eye width between the eyes.

 Some of these techniques have only been described to gain publications in prestigious journals.

 Medial epicanthoplasty surgery can modify the epicanthic folds or Mongolian folds.
 Further, making the eyes appear bigger and wider.
 The procedure is also called inner corner fold removal.
 The most common candidates for epicanthoplasty are patients with an existing Mongolian fold and elongated medial canthal ligament.

 Many techniques can be used to perform epicanthoplasty surgery.
 However, the basic steps of the procedure consist of: